insightproject/WikiMaps/README.md

 I use conventional MapReduce frameworks (Pig, Hive) to clean and process raw Wikipedia traffic data.
 I use NoSQL databases (HBase) to efficently serve processed Wikipedia data.
 I add real-time components (Kafka/Storm) to handle incoming Wikipedia traffic streams, ensuring that the API is always current.

-My API allows the user to query the article traffic statistics of any Wikipedia topic, across all languages.
-In the example provided below, the aggregation format has been set to monthly.